Miltant/Shootmania-TAS/documentation/inputs files.md

 # Example
-    0 press restart                 # we ensure that the run starts at 0.00 -120 press alt                  # starts an alt glitch -43 press w aim yaw -1.24       # ends the alt glitch and starts aiming at the right spot to exit spawn 0 press jump                    # jumps on the spawn, doesn't release w 5 press w                       # waits 5 frames to avoid dash jumping 10 press nomouse                # releases jump (10 frame = full jump), w is still pressed 20 press nokbd                  # releases w, setting up for a kz jump etc.
+    0 press restart                 # we ensure that the run starts at 0.00 -120 press alt                  # starts an alt glitch -43 press aim yaw -1.24         # ends the alt glitch and starts aiming at the right spot to exit spawn

+    let's jump on the spawn
+    0 press jump
+    5 press w                       # waits 5 frames to avoid dash jumping 10 press nomouse                # releases jump (10 frame = full jump), w is still pressed 20 press nokbd                  # releases w, setting up for a kz jump

 # Syntax
 An input file consists of (crlf-separated, case sensitive) lines that will be executed sequentially, in order.
 They are of the form: